typhonjs-node-esdoc/esdoc-plugin-jspm/README.md

    "title": "<title>",
    "source": "src",
    "destination": "docs",
-   "plugins":
-   [
-      {
-         "name": "esdoc-plugin-jspm",
-         "option":
-         {
-            "packages": ["backbone-es6"]
+   "plugins": [ { "name": "esdoc-plugin-jspm" } ]
 }
-      }
-   ]
-}
 ```

 For the example above the local source root is `src` and the ESDoc documentation is output to `docs`.
-The linked JSPM package is `backbone-es6`.
+All JSPM packages found in `package.json` in the `jspm.dependencies` entries will be parsed including any dependencies defined in `config.js` are linked if they contain a valid `esdoc.json` file in the respective root paths.
+In the case of the repo above the linked JSPM package is `backbone-es6`.

 A `.gitignore` will be added to the `docs` directory that ignores all unnecessary files for checking into a repository.